Standard Sale and Purchase Agreement NZ

 Your builders' report should be done by an independent person who is a qualified inspector.
 Whether you are the buyer or the seller, using an independent qualified inspector ensures that the building report is comprehensive and without prejudice.

-The report will cover both the interior and exterior of the property looking at areas where issues can occur such as the roof, flashings, subfloor and checks on electrics and plumbing through moisture testing.
+The report will cover the interior and exterior of the property, looking at areas where issues can occur such as the roof, flashings, and subfloor and checks on electrics and plumbing through moisture testing.

 Choose an inspector carefully by researching them first, asking for recommendations from friends and family or looking at online reviews.

 InnoHome offers pre-purchase inspections across Auckland with prompt written reports that offer comprehensive results.